lonkaars/blog/posts/index.md

 The page you're looking at right now is also open-source!
-The code for this page can be found on [GitHub](https://github.com/lonkaars/blog), and should also be available on [my private git server](https://git.pipeframe.xyz), though that's broken at the moment.
-(Permission issues prevent cgit from working properly)
+The code for this page can be found on [GitHub](https://github.com/lonkaars/blog), and should also be available on [my private git server](https://git.pipeframe.xyz).